vtex/faststore/docs/components-architecture.md

 Each component should have your test for each property, behavior, and data-attributes for styles.

-### Add accessibility tests
+### Accessibility tests

 Each component should have tests for accessibility using jest-axe.
-Also, you should implement tests to check the specifications for described components on [w3 best practices](https://www.w3.org/TR/wai-aria-practices-1.1).
+Also, you should implement tests to check the specifications for described components on [W3 best practices](https://www.w3.org/TR/wai-aria-practices-1.1).

 For example, tests for Modal Dialog component:

 ```tsx
 import { axe } from 'jest-axe'